adabardiz/S.I.G.N.A.L/README.md

 Day 33: I added words & emotions today!
 Tomorrow I'll add more words.

 Day 34: Added more words, tomorrow I'll add words again & try to figure out git lfs as I'm unable to push the updated models.
 I also updated collect_words.py and train_words.py today.

+Day 35: I unfortunately have some business abroad so updates will be limited for a few days -- I'll try to add multiple sign for one word logic and more words every other day.
+Today I added a lot of words.